BT

 Integrations are also planned.
 Petersson continues: "The real value of an SBOM comes from the output of the audit.
 Customers are generally interested in security or license audits - sometimes both.
 At sbomify, we really want to be the hub that integrates with all the relevant tools so that you ship the SBOM to us, and we federate it out not only to all your stakeholders but also to all your analysis tools."

 Petersson also discussed evolving sbomify to address the challenge of managing multiple SBOMs in complex systems by introducing a hierarchical structure of components, projects, and products.
-This will allow aggregation of multiple SBOMs into a single, tree-structured SBOM while preserving context and usability.
-It will enable granular access control for stakeholders and maintains a logical organization of product elements.
+This will allow the aggregation of multiple SBOMs into a single, tree-structured SBOM while preserving context and usability.
+It will enable granular access control for stakeholders and maintain a logical organization of product elements.
 This solution is beneficial for companies which have numerous SBOMs across various aspects of their infrastructure.

 Early access to sbomify can be requested through a Google form.